 completely free of research?).
 Now yes, LSU had a perfect record, and

-Harvard, Penn, and Chicago did not, but the problem is that there are a
+Harvard, Penn, and Chicago did not, but the problem is that there

 you include all of the most minor schools).
 Kansas, for example, went